markdom/specification/1.0/markdom.md

 Values of the `code` parameter should not contain any [control](http://www.fileformat.info/info/unicode/category/Cc/list.htm) characters other then `LINE_FEED` (`\n`) or `CHARACTER_TABULATION` (`\t`).
 Values of the `code` parameter shouldn't be empty.

-Values of the `hint` parameter, if present, should be the common name of a programming or markup language in lowercase (i.e `java`, `php`, `json`, `html`, ...) and are intended to be used by implementations to augment the preformatted text with meaningful syntax highliting.
+Values of the `hint` parameter, if present, should be the common name of a programming or markup language in lowercase (i.e `java`, `php`, `json`, `html`, ...) and are intended to be used by implementations to augment the preformatted text with meaningful syntax highlighting.
 Values of the `code` parameter, if present, shouldn't be empty.

 ##### Division Block {#domain-divisionblock}